FranciscoDanielCastroMejia/Chatbot-With-Memory-Using-LangChain-and-Streamlit/README.md

-# Using-paligemma-to-make-image-captions
+# Chatbot with memory using LangChain and streamlit
-In this program you will find how to export a Google “paligemma” model to interact with the image, you will be able to ask whatever you want to know about the image.
-This program use streamlit as GUI.
+In this program, a chatbot is developed using the Python library Langchain, where it is configured so that the chatbot remembers everything that is mentioned in the conversation.
+And with the help of Streamlit, the graphical interface of the chatbot is developed.

 ---
 ## Code